finanalyst/RF-Draft/articles-of-association.md

 &nbsp;&nbsp;• resigns in writing (retires);
 &nbsp;&nbsp;• loses the right to dispose of their property;
 &nbsp;&nbsp;• is expelled for failing to abide by the Code of Conduct as set out in the Regulations, following the expulsion process set out in the Regulations.
-<span class="para" id="9f282ea"></span>In the event of an individual ceasing to be a member, the membership fees are not reimbursed.

 **Article 42.** Membership list